#[non_exhaustive]pub struct GetDeviceOutput {

 pub fn device_queue_info(&self) -> &[DeviceQueueInfo]

-List of information about tasks and jobs queued on a device.
+The number of quantum tasks and hybrid jobs currently queued on the device.

 Source§impl GetDeviceOutput